Château Smith Haut Lafitte Pessac-Léognan rouge 2019 - Grand Cru Classé

 Wine rated (2022 guide) 98/100

-Rich in black fruits with a structure that acts as a support.
-Acidity and flavors of blackberries, black coffee, and a very fine density core.
-The wine will age well, ready to drink from 2026.
+Rich in black fruit flavors with a structure that provides a solid foundation.
+Acidity and notes of blackberries and black coffee, with a core of refined density.
+This wine will age well and is best enjoyed starting in 2026.
 Organic and biodynamic.

 James Suckling